-Our project plan describes the purpose, vision, goals, deliverables, context, and management structure associated with this project.
+Our project plan describes the purpose, goals, deliverables, and context of this project.

 Our project poster was submitted to the 2020 Salish Sea Ecosystem Conference.
 For additional conference materials please see here.